Debnandan/C-COLLEGE_PROGRAMS/README.md

 # C-COLLEGE_PROGRAMS
-I use this repository to store code from my College Assignments.
+I use this repository to store code of my College Assignments.